remix-run/react-router/ISSUE_TEMPLATE.md

 Have a usage question?
 ======================
-Questions *might* be closed without comment, sometimes we just don't have time for them.
-Before you ask one, here are some resources to get help first:
+The issue tracker isn't the best place for usage questions.
+This format is not well-suited for Q&A, and questions here don't have as much visibility as they do elsewhere.
+Before you ask a question, here are some resources to get help first:

 - Do the tutorial: https://github.com/reactjs/react-router-tutorial
 - Read the docs: https://github.com/reactjs/react-router/tree/latest/docs